jginsburgn/mobile-app-development-project/README.md

 - 180319-> A WordPress RESTful API consumer based on Google's Volley.
 (A modification of 180315)
 - 180405-> An application that uses Google Volley to request text and an image and displays the data in alerts.
 - 180406-> An application that uses Google Volley to request text and an image from my own PHP web service.
+- final-exam -> A full-stack (backend and frontend) application for a jewelry store.

 Jonathan Ginsburg.
 January 15, 2018.